Neptyune/website/docs/intro.md

 # Introduction

-In this page you can find all the projects that we've worked on over the year.
+In this page you can find all the projects that we've worked on over the years.
 We are a team of 4 from the University of Sheffield.